 Creating a Minimalist Home

 Minimalism does not have a defined set of things you should own.
 There is not a standardized checklist for this.
-The key is to declutter and sort through things that you do not need in your home.
+The key is to declutter and sort through things you do not need in your home.
 Keep things that are useful and are of good quality, so they last you long and get rid of everything that just sits idle!
 Choose comfort over the display and have your home decorated as you desire.

 Essentials of a Minimalist Home